cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {::boilerplate bcp14-tagged}

-Algorithms in this document are written in Python 3.
+Algorithms in this document are written in Python (compatible with Python 3.12 or later).
 A fatal error in a program (e.g., failure to parse one of the function parameters) is usually handled by raising an exception.

 Type hints are used to define input and output types.